-Share your expertise, and share your professional value with your audience.
+Share your professional value with your audience.
 It’ll allow you to become the expert people want to buy from.

 You must speak up and subtly promote what you offer to be recognized as a leader in your industry.